What Japanese fermentation is and why it matters in the kitchen

 This section is where the fermentation hub becomes native to mai-rice.com rather than drifting into a generic world-fermentation explainer.
 Rice matters here not only as cooked grain but as a fermentation medium, a substrate for koji, a source of sweetness in amazake, and a gateway into broader rice fermentation.

 Rice bran, or nuka, also matters because it expands the story beyond polished rice into pickling and no-waste use.
 That link makes the site's rice identity stronger: rice can become koji, support sweet ferments, carry microbial transformation, and extend into bran-based preservation.
-Readers who want that full kitchen loop should also move into zero-waste Japanese cooking.
+Readers who want that full kitchen loop should move into how to ferment rice.

 Japanese pickling is one of the clearest examples of fermentation as pantry method rather than isolated recipe.
 Some pickles are driven mostly by salt, some by rice bran beds, some by miso, and some sit closer to koji-based marination or flavoring.
 The shared logic is transformation through time, seasoning, and controlled conditions.

-That range is why a parent hub should treat pickling methods as a distinct branch.
+That range is why a parent hub should treat pickling as a distinct branch of the fermentation cluster.
+The rice-fermentation page covers nukadoko (bran-based) pickling, while koji-based marination belongs to the ingredient guides.
 It gives readers a path from simple salt pickles toward nukazuke, misozuke, and other preserved vegetables without forcing every method into the same technical box.

 Pickling at a glance